Shining Smite

 Shining Smite popularity

 How popular is Shining Smite?
-It is a seldom seen spell in the game, but is often chosen over other options when available.
-This spell could be a valuable addition for spellbooks.
+It is a commonly found spell in the game, and is chosen above nearly all other options when available.
+This spell is a widely sought-after option.

 Spells similar to Shining Smite